wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 #### Venue + Booking Details
 Date: Thursday 19 October 2017, 7.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-<a href="http://" target="_blank">Tickets: available to reserve online from Fri 1 Sep</a>**?**, Pay What You Decide in person on the evening.
+<a href="http://www.z-arts.org/see-whats-on/2017-10-19" target="_blank">Tickets: available to reserve online from Fri 15 Sep</a>, Pay What You Decide in person on the evening.
 With a limited capacity, **ALL reservations will be released at 7.15pm on 19 Oct**, please arrive early at Z-arts to collect a ticket.
 Box Office Tel: 0161 232 6089 (Z-arts)

 #### Access Information
 Age advisory: parental/guardian discretion.
-With no interval, the show lasts approximately **?**.
+With no interval, the show lasts approximately 1 hour.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 One young man's journey from Jamaica to England becomes a universal story of displacement told through the eyes, mouth and feet of personal experience.